Battle of Porto Praya

-The Battle of Porto Praya was a naval battle that took place during the American Revolutionary War on 16 April 1781 between a British squadron under Commodore George Johnstone and a French squadron under Pierre André de Suffren.

-Both squadrons were en route to the Cape of Good Hope, the British to take it from the Dutch, the French aiming to help defend it and French possessions in the Indian Ocean.
-The British convoy and its escorting squadron had anchored at Porto Praya (now Praia) in the Portuguese Cape Verde Islands to take on water, when the French squadron arrived and attacked them at anchor.
+The Battle of Porto Praya was fought on 16 April 1781 during the American Revolutionary War between a Royal Navy fleet under Commodore George Johnstone and a French Navy squadron under Pierre André de Suffren.
+Both the British and French were en route to the Dutch Cape Colony, the former to capture it and the latter to help defend it before proceeding to France's colonies in the Indian Ocean.
+The British had anchored at Porto Praya in neutral Portuguese-held Cape Verde to take on water, when the French squadron arrived and violated Portuguese neutrality by attacking them at anchor.

-Due to the unexpected nature of the encounter, neither fleet was prepared to do battle, and in the inconclusive battle the French fleet sustained more damage than the British, though no ships were lost.
+Due to the unexpected nature of the encounter, neither the British nor French were prepared to do battle, and in the inconclusive engagement that followed Suffren's squadron sustained more damage than Johnstone's fleet, though no ships were lost.
 Johnstone tried to pursue the French, but was forced to call it off in order to repair the damage his ships had taken.

-The French gained a strategic victory, because Suffren beat Johnstone to the Cape and reinforced the Dutch garrison before continuing on his journey to the Île de France (now Mauritius).
+The French gained a strategic victory, because Suffren beat Johnstone to the Cape Colony and reinforced its garrison before continuing on his journey to the French colony of Isle de France.

 Background

 France had entered the American Revolutionary War in 1778, and Britain declared war on the Dutch Republic in late 1780, when the Dutch refused to stop trading with the French and the Americans.
-Johnstone was ordered to lead an expedition to capture the Dutch colony at the Cape of Good Hope.

-On 13 March 1781 Johnstone sailed from Spithead with a fleet of 37 ships, including five ships of the line, three frigates, and a large number of troop convoy ships.
-In early April the fleet anchored in the neutral harbour of Porto Praya in the Portuguese-controlled Cape Verde Islands to take on water and supplies.
+Commodore George Johnstone was ordered to lead an expedition to capture the Dutch Cape Colony.
+On 13 March 1781 Johnstone sailed from Spithead with a fleet of 37 ships, including five ships of the line, three frigates, and a large number of transport ships.
+In early April Johnstone's fleet anchored in the neutral harbour of Porto Praya in Portuguese-held Cape Verde to take on water and supplies; Johnstone believed the French would not attack his force there as doing so would violate Portuguese neutrality.

-Suffren had been dispatched on a mission to provide military assistance to French and Dutch colonies in India, leading a fleet of five ships of the line, seven transports, and a corvette to escort the transports.
-On 22 March he had sailed in the company of a fleet destined for North America under Admiral de Grasse, with word of Johnstone's mission and an objective to reach the Cape first.

-One of Suffren's ships, Artésien, had originally been destined for America, and was in need of water, so the French fleet paused when it approached Santiago on 16 April, and Suffren ordered the Artésien to the harbour.
+Suffren had been dispatched on a mission to provide military assistance to French and Dutch colonies in India, leading a squadron of five ships of the line, seven transports, and a corvette to escort the transports.
+On 22 March he had sailed in the company of a squadron destined for North America under Admiral de Grasse, with word of Johnstone's mission and an objective to reach the Cape first.
+One of Suffren's ships, Artésien, had originally been destined for America, and was in need of water, so the French squadron paused when it approached Santiago on 16 April, and Suffren ordered Artésien to reconnoitre the harbour.